jaskiniowiec135/FairDivision/Readme.md

 ## Configuration

+### Possible operations

+In this tab, user is able to:
-At the first tab user can create new configuration *Save configuration* , get one *Get configuration* or remove existing one *Remove configuration*, already saved to file.
+* can create new configuration *Save configuration*
+* get already saved configuration *Get configuration*
+* remove existing configuration *Remove configuration*

+### Usage example

 In the combobox user can insert name of the new configuration or choose existing one.
 After setting name for new configuration user must insert attributes.
 Depending on the type of objects divided between persons, user have to decide which attributes are crucial and most important for them.
 In given example (ExampleConfiguration) houses are the objects of division, and attributes distinguishing them are:

 * number of bathrooms
 * number of swimming pools